Meeting Rooms Guide

 Common uses: Chapel services, chorus/choir rehearsals, small lectures/workshops

 The stone Chapel has fixed pew seating, sconces for candle lanterns, and an organ.
 A cluster of benches sits on the rocks outside the Chapel which can be used for outdoor workshops and lectures, and for chapel overflow.
-Fixed exterior speakers allow those sitting outside to hear the service.
-Interior speakers, a CD player, and/or an electric keyboard can be set up if requested.

 Common uses: A/V presentations, dances, movies, performances, lectures, workshops and exhibits